16nikita/16nikita.github.io/_pages/cv.md

 **Junior Specialist**
 *Bruce Wang Lab, UCSF* — *May 2023–Present*
 - Lead data scientist on single-cell and physiological studies of liver development and disease progression in human and mouse models.
+- Developed and maintained custom pipelines using Linux, R, and Python for data preprocessing, integration, and visualization on the following:
-  - **Project 1:** Designed and curated a panel of healthy human liver marker genes for the 10X Xenium Spatial Transcriptomics platform to improve spatial resolution of cell types.
+  - **Project 1:** Developed a curated panel of marker genes to enhance identification and spatial mapping of liver cell types in healthy human tissue, enabling more expansive and precise characterization of liver architecture and cellular organization.
-  - **Project 2:** Analyzed scRNA-seq data from porphyria mouse models (Tartis mutation), identifying disease-associated transcriptional programs in hepatocytes and other liver cell populations.
+  - **Project 2:** Investigated liver pathology in porphyria mouse models by characterizing transcriptional changes in hepatocytes and other liver cell types, uncovering disease-specific gene expression programs and altered cellular states.
-  - **Project 3:** Integrated scRNA-seq datasets generated via 10X Genomics and Seq-Well platforms to enable unified analysis of liver cell states across technologies.
-  - **Project 4:** Used Monocle3 and NicheNet to model pseudotemporal trajectories and predict ligand–receptor interactions driving communication between macrophages and diseased hepatocytes.
-  - **Project 5:** Analyzed physiological experimental data from mouse models subjected to hormonal and metabolic perturbations (estrous cycle, circadian rhythm, fasting), identifying time- and sex-dependent transcriptional responses.
-- Develop and maintain custom pipelines using Linux, R, and Python for data preprocessing, integration, and visualization.
+  - **Project 3:** Identified cell-to-cell signaling pathways and reconstructed hepatocyte differentiation trajectories to understand disease progression.
+  - **Project 4:** Examined how physiological processes (e.g. circadian rhythm, fasting, and the estrous cycle) influence liver gene expression across time and sex to understand baseline norms and deviations.
-- Provide bioinformatics consulting to UCSF Liver Center labs, supporting diverse projects in single-cell RNA-seq, single-nuclei RNA-seq, spatial transcriptomics, and ATAC-seq.
+- Additionally collaborated with other UCSF Liver Center labs, providing bioinformatics expertise on a diverse range of topics, including: single-cell RNA-sequencing, single-nuclei RNA-sequencing, spatial transcriptomics, and ATAC-sequencing.

 **Research Assistant**
 *Pawlowski Lab, Cornell University* — *Sept 2021–April 2023*
-- Collaborated with Dr. Wojtek Pawlowski and PhD student Ruth Epstein on multiple projects:
+- Collaborated with Dr. Wojtek Pawlowski and PhD student Ruth Epstein on multiple projects using Linux, R and Python:
-  - **Project 1:** Tested chromatin openness in maize; developed in Linux and R (lead researcher).
+  - **Project 1:** [*Honors thesis;*](https://16nikita.github.io/publication/2010-10-01-paper-title-number-2) Evaluated the overlap of indels with crossover sites to understand the mutation generation potential of recombination hotspots in the maize genome.
-  - **Project 2:** Simulated effects of mutant recombination landscapes in maize and rice breeding (*published in PNAS*); built with AlphaSimR in R.
+  - **Project 2:** [*Published in PNAS;*](https://16nikita.github.io/publication/2009-10-01-paper-title-number-1) Simulated effects of mutant recombination landscapes in maize and rice breeding in efforts to increase global recombination rates and improve the efficiency of breeding programs
-  - **Project 3:** Honors thesis—used machine learning to assess InDel generation potential of recombination; developed in Linux, R, and Python (lead researcher).
+  - **Project 3:** Lead researcher; tested the effectiveness of DNA sonication methods to assess chromatin openness in maize.

 **Summer Research Intern (REU)**
 *Boyce Thompson Institute (Pawlowski Lab)* — *Jun 2021–Aug 2021*
+- Collaborated with Dr. Wojtek Pawlowski and PhD student Ruth Epstein on multiple projects:
-- Evaluate CO hotspot proximity to haplotype blocks.
+  - Evaluate crossover hotspot proximity to haplotype blocks in maize.
 Project development in R.
   - Conducted wet-lab work using immuno-FiSH and super-resolution microscopy to study crossover protein localization on inverted chromosome arms.
-- Collaborated directly with Ruth Epstein on all projects.

 ---